Organizations must walk the sustainability talk in 2023

 These findings echo what I see and hear from clients, consumers, and supply-chain industry experts.
 Indeed, at a CPG Supply Chain Connect conference in Berlin last November, a couple of statistics – taken from World Economic Forum data – highlighted a worrying gap between consumer expectations and how organizations must do much more to improve sustainability and transparency in all operations.
 While 66% of consumers are willing to pay more for sustainable brands, just eight supply chains accounted for 50% of all global carbon emissions in early 2021.

 The message is clear: in 2023, organizations that fail to evolve and prioritize sustainability and the environment risk being snubbed by increasingly eco-conscious customers and top talent.
-So businesses must walk the talk, and its here that bold leadership has to be demonstrated.
+So businesses must walk the talk, and it’s here that bold leadership has to be demonstrated.

 Sustainability and profit